 But he'd be back.
 In December 2011, a month after he netted the winning goal in the 2011 MLS Cup final, it was confirmed Donovan would be returning to Merseyside – another triumphant loan spell that included no goals but an impressive six assists in nine outings as he also helped the Toffees to memorable wins over Manchester City and Chelsea.

-Donovan remains the USA's record goalscorer, with 57 goals in 156 games.
+Donovan, who retired last year, remains the USA's record goalscorer, with 57 goals in 157 games.

 Brian McBride, 8 appearances, 4 goals

-In 2003, Everton signed Brian McBride on loan - a striker who would become America's third-highest all-time leading goalscorer.
+In 2003, Everton signed Brian McBride on loan - a striker who remains America's fourth-highest all-time leading goalscorer.

 After a prolific seven years at Colombus Crew, he joined the Blues for three months and helped fire the Club into the top half of the table.
 Having worked under then-Everton manager David Moyes during a similar spell at Preston North End in 2000, McBride brought the goals required, notching four in eight games.